top of page

 OBJECTIVES

--> Increase participation in live music by creating an accessible, affordable and inclusive space
+> Increase participation in live music by creating accessible and inclusive cultural and social spaces in Lewisham Borough

 01